 Keep in mind that many of the best hikes in California are located in the elements, where rain and snow-storms, wind, cold, and heat can all be potential factors, sometimes all in one hike.

 You don’t want the weather to ruin a great trek, or worse, put your life in danger.
-To be prepared for the weather, elements, and potential mishaps, you must hike with the right equipment.
+To be prepared for the weather, elements, and potential mishaps, you must hike with high-quality backpacking equipment.